Davekimm/eecs4413-buttereo/README.md

 ## Project description
 I used <b>Springboot</b> for backend, <b>React</b> for Frontend, and <b>MySQL</b> for DB.

-This repository is the ***backend Springboot project folder*** that contains Frontend source code inside.
+This repository is the ***backend Springboot project folder*** that contains Frontend files inside.

-Frontend repository is `./front/buttereo` folder.
+Frontend repository is `./front/buttereo`.

 SQL scripts are in `./db` folder.